imazen/hardwired/readme.md

 # Hardwired - A simple website framework for busy control freaks who like Git and plaintext.

 The best CMS is the one that doesn't need a manual.
-Hardwired is tiny, readable, and (we hope) obvious.
+Hardwired is tiny, readable, and (we hope) intuitive.

+Requires ruby 1.9.X

 ## File categories